 Grandpa George, who up until this point has been pessimistically talking down Charlie's chances of finding a Golden Ticket, talks him out of selling it.
 "There's plenty of money out there.
 They print more every day.
 But this ticket, there's only five of them in the whole world, and that's all there's ever going to be.
 Only a dummy would give this up for something as common as money."

-Before the boat ride Willy scoops up a ladle full of the chocolate river, and shares it with Charlie.
+In a sweet lift from the novel, before the boat ride Willy scoops up a ladle full of the chocolate river, and shares it with Charlie.

 The Eleven O'Clock Number in this version, as Willy Wonka takes Charlie up in the Great Glass Elevator and reveals that the boy's won the factory, is a lift from the 1971 adaptation: the iconic "Pure Imagination".
 The placement of the song this late in the show is significant, as it's the culmination of this show's overarching Aesop about the transformative power of imagination (Charlie's Cheerful Child nature despite his meager circumstances owes a lot to it, for instance), and Douglas Hodge's performance on the cast album is incredibly warm and wonderful — in every sense of the word.